On Bayesian Mechanics: A Physics of and by Beliefs: On the duality of the free energy principle and the constrained maximum entropy principle

 We thus have discussed a mathematically more familiar formulation of the FEP, re-deriving FEP-theoretic results under a complementary principle of stationary action (i.e., the CMEP).
 A direct consequence of the above is that self-organisation, as described by the FEP, occurs \textit{because of} entropic dissipation, \textit{not} despite it.
 The idea of maximising entropy allows us to say that life is actually statistically \emph{favoured} as a vehicle for the second law.
-In other words, despite the apparent paradox of self-organisation in the face of entropy, organisation is encouraged by the universe because order in one place means greater disorder in another \cite{Ueltzhoffer2020}.
+In other words, despite the apparent paradox of self-organisation in the face of entropy, organisation is encouraged by the universe because order in one place means greater disorder in another (for applications to the FEP, see the argument here: \cite{Ueltzhoffer2020}).

-These constraints can be formulated in terms of a Markov blanket in the \textit{state space} of a particular, such that they are equivalent to a generative model; but there are distinct benefits to the formulation as constraints over what one might call the \textit{existential variables} \cite{Andrews2021} of a system.
+These constraints can be formulated in terms of a Markov blanket in the \textit{state space} of a particular system, such that they are equivalent to a generative model; but there are distinct benefits to the formulation as constraints over what one might call the \textit{existential variables} \cite{Andrews2021} of a system.
 At one very zoomed out level, having a particular partition leads to the constraint that internal states model external states; so, having a blanket implies certain constraints, and conversely, we can constrain internal states to model external states.
 However, this can be translated into an equivalent construction that emphasises the way that the internal states of a particular system must look, i.e., the way they are constrained to be optimal parameters of some belief, which we have referred to as an ontological potential.
 As such, the CMEP formulation allows us to avoid (at least some) of the philosophical concerns that one might have with Markov blankets in state space (e.g. \cite{Raja2021}), at the expense of being less computationally tractable: specifying a full set of existential variables for a system is in general a difficult problem.

 The duality of the FEP and the CMEP also sheds light on how to interpret the two components of the flow of autonomous (active and internal) states of a system that arise when we assume that the mechanics of a system has a NESS solution.
 We have seen that, given a NESS density, the self-evidencing dynamics of a particular system has two components: an dissipative, curl-free component and a solenoidal, gradient-free component, both of which together determine the inferential dynamics of a system.
 From the perspective of the FEP, this dissipative component can be thought of as a ``fast" flow \textit{towards} the synchronisation manifold \cite{friston2022free} (i.e., one that counters the fast random fluctuations); equivalently, from the dual perspective of the CMEP, this can be cast as a vertical lift into a probability space \cite{Sakthivadivel2022b}; see also Section \ref{sec:math_prelim}.
 The orthogonal, solenoidal component of the autonomous flow that can be seen as a slow flow \textit{on} the synchronization manifold.